pontussandberg/eruditio/README.md

     cd client && npm start
     ```

 * By default, the website will be running on port 3000.
-The node server will be running on port 5000, but you can change that in the [Webpack configuration](client/webpack.config.js) and the [Server's entry point](server/server.js).
+The node server will be running on port 5000, but you can change those in the [Webpack configuration](client/webpack.config.js) and the [Server's entry point](server/server.js).

 ## Acknowledgements